 |Deodorizing spray or granules||$5/month|

 $15–$30 per month

-Making sure your Birman cat has a supply of fun, interactive toys is a great way to help them stay active, mentally and physically.
-Bored cats can develop unwanted behaviors like scratching furniture or carpet.
+Making sure your Birman cat has a supply of fun, interactive toys can help them stay mentally and physically active.
+Bored cats can develop unwanted behaviors like scratching furniture or carpets.
 Playing with your Birman cat daily helps you maintain a strong bond with your pet.

-There are as many different types of cat toys as there are cats to play with them.
-Some cats will prefer one type over another while others will play with whatever they can get their paws on.
-A good way to budget for monthly cat toy costs is to subscribe to a monthly cat toy box service.
-That way your Birman cat will always have a new supply of different toys each month.
+There are as many types of cat toys as there are cats to play with them.
+Some cats prefer one type over another, while others will play with whatever they can get their paws on.
+An excellent way to budget for monthly cat toy costs is to subscribe to a monthly cat toy box service.
+That way, your Birman cat will always have a new supply of toys each month.

 Total Monthly Cost of Owning a Birman Cat